Do Outbound Links Help SEO? + Best Practices

 Outbound links are the opposite of inbound links (also called backlinks), which are links from other reputable websites to yours.

-Inbound links are one of the biggest ranking factors for SEO because of a concept called PageRank (or link equity, or “link juice”),
+Inbound links are one of the biggest ranking factors for SEO because of a concept called PageRank (or link equity, or “link juice”).
+When a reputable site places an inbound link to your page, search engines interpret that as a signal of authority and trust.

 It’s part of Google’s overall algorithm that assesses the importance of web pages based on the quantity and quality of links pointing to them.